-1.4.3 Cruise Based/Scale Based
+1.4.3 Mountain Pine Beetle Cruise Based

-- 1. A cutting authority must be made up of cutblock(s) where - a. each cutblock has 35% or more red and grey MPB attacked Lodgepole pine1; or - b. each cutblock has less than 35% red and grey MPB attacked Lodgepole pine1.
+- 1. A cutting authority must be made up of cutblock(s) where - a. each cutblock has 35% or more red and grey Mountain Pine Beetle (MPB) attacked Lodgepole pine in the appraisal summary report; or - b. each cutblock has less than 35% red and grey MPB attacked Lodgepole pine in the appraisal summary report.